slviajero/tinybasic/MANUAL.md

 A(5,6)=10

-The compile option HASSTRINGARRAYS activates one dimensional string arrays.
+It also activates one dimensional string arrays.

 DIM A\$(32,10)